su-Kaizen/K-GoodDreamer/README.md

 # K-GoodDreamer
 My first Android app!!
-Made to practice and familiarize myself with Kotlin to port K-WatchManager for Android.
+Made to practice and familiarize myself with Kotlin to later port K-WatchManager for Android.

 Humans sleep in cycles of about 90min, when you wake up in a middle of a cycle we feel more tired than if we wake up at the end/begining of one.